Si King: Hairy Bikers

+Later career

+On 18 December 2024, King opened his first restaurant, 'PROPA!'; located in Sheepfolds Stables, Sunderland, it serves British comfort food.

+King presented his first television documentary without Myers in January 2026, Britain's Favourite Railway Stations, on More4 alongside Siddy Holloway and Damion Burrows.

+In spring 2026, he was a guest on Desert Island Discs.

 Personal life

 In 2014, King suffered an intracranial aneurysm from which he recovered after hospital treatment.

 In September 2017, along with his 'Hairy Bikers' partner Dave Myers, he was initiated into the showbusiness charity the Grand Order of Water Rats.
 They were both sponsored by Rick Wakeman.